Joy-less/RateLimitSharp/README.md

 ### IncrementalTokenBucketKeyedRateLimiter

-A rate limiter per key that automatically decreases claims gradually over the period of the interval.
+A rate limiter per key that automatically releases claims gradually over the period of the interval.

 ```cs
 using IncrementalTokenBucketKeyedRateLimiter rateLimiter = new(limit: 3, interval: TimeSpan.FromSeconds(1.0));